If the Stars Had a Sound: Narrative

 The film opens with footage filmed in the week of the release of the band's album As the Love Continues in 2021, and also shows the recording of the album with producer Dave Fridmann acting remotely from the US during the COVID pandemic.
 It then moves back to the 1990s, showing archive footage of the band playing, and numerous interviews with notable people (Fridmann, Alex Kapranos, Ian Rankin, Arthur Baker) talking about their evolution and influence.
 Baker recalls showing the band the Jewish hymn Avinu Malkeinu and suggesting they could use it, leading to the recording of "My Father My King" together with extended concert footage of the song.
 The film eventually switches back to 2021, and As the Love Continues reaching No.1 in the UK album charts, together with footage of the band receiving plaudits and appearing at the Mercury Music Prize awards.
 The last part of the film is given to numerous fans, both famous and regular, talking about what the band's music means to them.

 Reception

 Reception to the film was generally positive.
-The Indiependent said "It's not just a love letter to the fans and the band's long-enduring success, it's a love letter to every underground artist out there." whilst Jenny Nulf in the Austin Chronicle said "there's absolutely no vanity in the film ... instead, it focuses on the connections made through their music."
+The Independent said "It's not just a love letter to the fans and the band's long-enduring success, it's a love letter to every underground artist out there." whilst Jenny Nulf in the Austin Chronicle said "there's absolutely no vanity in the film ... instead, it focuses on the connections made through their music."
 Phil Hoad in the Guardian remarked "while this film is sketchy on the details, it truly soars when capturing [the band] live".
 Rachel Kent from The Reviews Hub, whilst saying that "Devoted fans will enjoy every fuzzy faded moment, and delight in the generous portions of music" also said that "as a documentary, however, the film falls short in many ways."